mrcavalcanti/mosaicoo/docs/sources/installation/restart-grafana.md

     - GF_INSTALL_PLUGINS=grafana-clock-panel,grafana-piechart-panel,grafana-polystat-panel
 ```

-Start the Grafana server:
+Start the Mosaicoo server:

 `docker-compose up`

-This starts the Grafana server along with the three plugins specified in the YAML file.
+This starts the Mosaicoo server along with the three plugins specified in the YAML file.

 To restart the running container, use this command: